SergioCoboLopez/ELN_Sergio/docs/march_23/week_1.md

 Now, you would be fixing a time (of observation).
 And then, from that time, you will determine the terms that are active and are not.

 Imagine that you fix t=15 hours.
 Calculate critical concentrations based on that time t=15 hours.
 Make a per capita approach.
 Then, instead of dividing by r or m, multiply by $\tau$, your new temporal scale. (tau will be equal to 15 hours).
 Multiply on both sides of the equation by $\tau$.
 Calculate the critical concentrations based on that value of $\tau$.

+## March 10

+**CP** I found a potentially good question for Monday's quiz

+**H** Prepare graphs for goals and corrected the code.

+**MS** Prepare plots for goals.
+I should be able to plot the original models vs the fit by benson krause.
+At the same time, I should be able to plot the ensemble of models.
+I just have to do whatever Oriol told me to.
+I don't remember how to recover the parameters now.
+Got it.
+Now, I am not sure about how to get the ensemble of the models.
+I don't think I can find it trivially, honestly.